-• Commit everyone's applications/goals to the Lord.
+Commit everyone's applications/goals to the Lord.
 Ask the Lord to help us be faithful to what we are learning and use us to help others.

-• Consider reading for further study Transferable Concept #3: How you can be filled with the Holy Spirit and, perhaps, discuss it with another group member.
+Consider reading or listening to Transferable Concept #3: How you can be filled with the Holy Spirit and discussing it with another group member.